Environmental & Sustainability

 airport carbon accreditation

 The Albuquerque International Sunport is committed to being as sustainable as possible.
-With that being said, the Sunport is in the process of applying for it’s Level 1 Airport Carbon Accreditation (ACA).
+As of December 5th, 2023, the Sunport has been awarded its Level 1 Airport Carbon Accreditation (ACA).
 This accreditation is globally recognized with 27 airports in North America currently accredited at Level 1.
-This effort requires the Sunport to establish a baseline greenhouse gas emission inventory as well as publicly posting a Carbon Policy Statement (see link at top of page).
-Developing our GHG emission inventory has been quite the undertaking.
-It has involved extensive research into the Sunport’s utility usage including electric, natural gas, generator and boiler operations to name a few.
-In order for us to complete our application, the Sunport was required to have an independent verifier review our emission inventory; this is currently underway.
+This effort required the Sunport to establish a baseline greenhouse gas emissions inventory as well as publicly posting a Carbon Policy Statement (see link at top of page).
+Developing our GHG emissions inventory involved extensive research into the Sunport’s utility usage including electric, natural gas, generator and boiler consumptions along with several other facility operations.
+All of which was required to have an independent verifier review for accuracy.
 If you would like more information regarding Airport Carbon Accreditation, please click on the following link www.airportcarbonaccreditation.org

 water conservation